Resilient Minnetonka

 - Buckthorn workshop video

-- Volunteering is a great way to learn new skills you can apply at home, while helping the community and meeting new people.
-Volunteer events typically take place between March and November.
-Advance registration is required.
+Volunteering is a great way to learn new skills you can apply at home, while helping the community and meeting new people.
+Volunteer events typically take place between April and November.
+Visit our website for upcoming dates, locations and registration.

 -